-Sydney’s New Fish Market Has an Opening Date
+PSA: Sydney’s New Fish Market Is Officially Open

 Sydney’s love affair with seafood is about to be reignited.
-After years of anticipation, the brand new Sydney Fish Market will officially open its doors on January 19th, 2026, ushering in a new era for the city’s most iconic waterfront destination.
+After years of anticipation, the brand new Sydney Fish Market has officially opened its doors on January 19th, 2026, ushering in a new era for the city’s most iconic waterfront destination.

 Set on the head of Blackwattle Bay in Pyrmont, this $700-million redevelopment isn’t just a facelift, it’s a complete transformation of how Sydneysiders will shop, dine, and experience the harbour.